|

 for v2, p2 in pmf2.Items():

-pmf.Set((v1, v2), p1 * p2)
+joint.Set((v1, v2), p1 * p2)

 This function assumes that the two distributions are independent.
-Figure 12.5 shows the joint posterior distribution of

-In TopLevel.Update, when we computed the likelihoods of A and B, we added up the probability mass each side of this line.
-For the cells that fall on the line, we added up the total mass and split it between A and B. The process we used in this chapter—estimating a nuisance variable in order to evaluate the likelihood of competing hypotheses—is a common Bayesian approach to problems like this. |
+In TopLevel.Update, when we compute the likelihoods of A and B, we add up the probability mass on each side of this line.
+For the cells that fall on the line, we add up the total mass and split it between A and B.